jimporter/bencode.hpp/README.md

 auto data = bencode::decode(foo.begin(), foo.end());
 ```

-Finally, you pass an `std::istream` directly to `decode`.
+Finally, you can pass an `std::istream` directly to `decode`.
 By default, this
 overload will set the eof bit on the stream if it reaches the end.
 However, you
 can override this behavior.
 This is useful if, for instance, you're reading
 multiple bencoded messages from a pipe: